We are happy for you to meet

-Thank you for visiting the Bethel Lutheran Church website.
-Thank you for your interest.
-We would be especially glad if what you saw here would lead you to visit us in Galesville or Arcadia.
+Thank you for visiting the Bethel Lutheran website!
+We would be especially glad if what you saw here would lead you to visit and worship with us in Galesville or Arcadia.

 It is always a blessing to meet new people at church.
 I would be so happy to help you know Jesus Christ.
 Take a little time, read about what we believe, then come and see for yourself all the good things that God is doing at Bethel!

 Contact Pastor Cox by email - email@example.com - or phone (608) 582-9998

 |What is the truth, if any, on this post that is currently making the rounds on Facebook?
 "In one night, in response to Luther's anti-Semitic sermon, synagogues were burned to the ground and over 2000 Jews were slaughtered."
 A friend posted this and would like to respond intelligently with what is or isn't true about this, citing historical facts if possible.
 Thanks.|